matrix-org/matrix-appservice-irc/docs/usage.md

 ## Encryption

-Presently the bridge cannot work in an E2EE room.
+Presently, the bridge cannot work in an E2EE room.
 The bridge will leave any room that has encryption enabled.
 This is because the bridge does not know how to read encrypted events and so far no work has been started to support this.
 IRC is not capable of relaying E2E messages to IRC clients and as such the bridge would have to decrypt messages from Matrix and encrypt messages from
 IRC.
-As such the team have chosen not to support encrypted Matrix rooms at this time.
+As such, the team has chosen not to support encrypted Matrix rooms at this time.